15 Ways of Disagreeing with Style

 Why do people get angry online so often?

-While I am in Internet publishing for over fifteen years now and have done basically everything
+While I am in Internet publishing for over fifteen years now and have done basically almost everything e.g.

 - written about almost every topic